bihalu/talos/README.md

 This is a short guide on how to set up a Talos single node cluster.
 It is based on the [official talos documentation](https://www.talos.dev/v1.9/talos-guides/install/virtualized-platforms/hyper-v/#pushing-config-to-the-nodes).
-Clone the repo and and download tools to start the setup.
+First clone the repo and and download tools.

 ```powershell
 git clone https://github.com/bihalu/talos.git